• Skip to primary navigation

 Specialty: Family Medicine

-Dr. Jessica Schorr Saxe is a retired family physician, national board member of Physicians for a National Health Program, and founding chair of PNHP’s Charlotte chapter, Health Care Justice-NC.
+Dr. Jessica Schorr Saxe is a retired family physician, national board member of Physicians for a National Health Program, and founder of PNHP’s Charlotte chapter, Health Care Justice-NC.

-Raised near Washington, DC, Dr. Saxe attended Oberlin College, received her medical degree from Tufts University School of Medicine, and completed residency at Duke.
+Dr. Saxe received her medical degree from Tufts University School of Medicine, and completed her residency at Duke.
 From 1980 to 2015, she worked as a family physician for the underserved in Charlotte.
 Her practice reinforced her interests in access to care, as well as in prevention and lifestyle changes.

-Dr. Saxe has written op-eds for the Charlotte Observer for over 30 years.
-She speaks on single payer health care and other health advocacy topics, and volunteers at Shelter Health Services.
+Dr. Saxe has written guest columns for the Charlotte Observer for more than 30 years, and frequently speaks to community and medical groups about single-payer health care and other health advocacy topics.
 She has received numerous community and professional awards, including PNHP’s Dr. Quentin Young Health Activist Award in 2016.

 Stephen K. Chao, MD